 - If you are doing an APM job, the specifications in step 1 all apply.
 While Team Folders do not technically have any owner, CFP will list a Dropbox admin as the de facto owner of the Team Folder in the spreadsheet.

 - Note that by and large, we discourage selecting Include Shared Folders when running APM jobs, because it can result in transferring multiple copies of data sets on behalf of both the owner and any sharees.
-However, Team Folders will only display in the file chooser if Include Shared Folders is selected.
+However, Team Folders will only display in the file chooser if Include Shared Folders is selected (for standard, non CDM accounts).
 Therefore, the recommended APM setup for Team Folder sources is:

 - Identify one Dropbox Admin (ideally this will also be the oauth, as described earlier) who has access to all Team Folders.
 Set up an APM job that ONLY contains that one admin user.
 Selecting a single user is important, because you won’t get a file chooser for the next step if you select more than one user.